 - r.
-There are a number of aggravating factors in this case: - (i) The Athlete used a range of exogenous anabolic steroids on multiple occasions. - (ii) The Athlete featured in two washout programs the purpose of which was to protect athletes known to be doping.
+There are a number of aggravating factors in this case: - (i) The Athlete used numerous exogenous anabolic steroids on multiple occasions. - (ii) The Athlete featured in two washout programs the purpose of which was to protect athletes known to be doping.
 She provided unofficial samples and those of her official samples that did test positive for prohibited substances were "SAVED" (i.e. falsely reported as being clean). - (iii) The unofficial washout testing was carried out in the run up to the most important athletics events (i.e. the Olympic Games and the World Championships). - s.
 In these circumstances the only appropriate period of ineligibility is the maximum of four years. - t.
 The Panel should not interfere lightly with a well-reasoned first instance decision (CAS 2010/A/2283; CAS 2011/A/2518). - u.
 There is no reason to interfere with the period of ineligibility in the Challenged Decision.
-It would have been open to the Sole Arbitrator to disqualify all results from 2012 onwards.